RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 <section class="postSection">
 <img src="/public/images/engines/RenderWareLogo.gif" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
-The Renderware Engine can be used anywhere from a simple graphics middleware to a full fledged game engine.
+The Renderware engine can be used anywhere from a simple graphics middleware to a full fledged game engine.

 The Renderware engine provided graphics, audio, physics and AI modules.
 Most games only used a subset of the modules, with the graphics engine being the most popular.